d2l-ai/d2l-en/chapter_computational-performance/async-computation.md

 Imagine a situation where we keep on inserting operations into the backend by executing Python code on the frontend.
 For instance, the frontend might insert a large number of minibatch tasks within a very short time.
 After all, if no meaningful computation happens in Python this can be done quite quickly.
 If each of these tasks can be launched quickly at the same time this may cause a spike in memory usage.
 Given a finite amount of memory available on GPUs (and even on CPUs) this can lead to resource contention or even program crashes.
 Some readers might have noticed that previous training routines made use of synchronization methods such as `item` or even `asnumpy`.

-We recommend to use these operations carefully, e.g. for each minibatch, such as to balance computational efficiency and memory footprint.
+We recommend to use these operations carefully, e.g., for each minibatch, such as to balance computational efficiency and memory footprint.
 To illustrate what happens let's implement a simple training loop for a deep network and measure its memory consumption and timing.
 Below is the mock data generator and deep network.

 ```{.python .input  n=10}
 def data_iter():